 Jeremy Bloomenthal is a US and UK qualified lawyer engaged in cross-border disputes, corporate law, and commercial transactions.
-An independent attorney in the Boston area since 2017, Jeremy previously practiced at international law firms in New York, Tokyo, and Geneva, acquiring significant experience in litigation and international arbitration, as well as in corporate law, M&A, and transactional matters.
+Prior to establishing his own law practice in 2017, Jeremy was a member of the litigation and dispute resolution practices of international law firms in New York, Tokyo, and Geneva, also frequently acting for clients in corporate and commercial transactions.

 In his international arbitration practice, Jeremy advises and represents clients, or serves as an independent tribunal secretary, in commercial and investment treaty cases administered by the ICC, ICDR-AAA, SIAC, PCA, LCIA, SCC, Swiss Arbitration Centre, KCAB, and JCAA, or conducted ad hoc (e.g., under the UNCITRAL arbitration rules), and held in London, Paris, Geneva, Singapore, Zürich, New York, Stockholm, Tokyo, and other venues.
 Subject matters include energy (natural gas, solar power, infrastructure), life sciences (pharmaceuticals, medical devices), technology, construction, banking, and defense.
-Jeremy has frequently been appointed as a secretary to international arbitral tribunals composed of some of the world's leading arbitrators, including numerous commercial and investment treaty arbitrations chaired by Professor William W. Park.
+Jeremy has served as a tribunal secretary or assistant in more than 20 international commercial or investment treaty arbitrations.

 As a corporate and transactional lawyer, Jeremy has more than five years of experience advising on, conducting due diligence for, documenting, and executing M&A, joint venture, joint development, and patent and technology licensing transactions.
 He is also experienced in the review, drafting, and negotiation of commercial contracts, such as distribution, subcontracting, supplier, confidentiality, and various vendor and services agreements.